LiemDQ/LiemDQ.github.io/content/posts/design_team.md

 ![A plaque.
 Ew.](/img/design_team/plaque_mrt.jpg "A plaque I made for sponsors.
 No, I am not taking commissions right now.")

 Finally, it was a position that had a balance of technical as well as non-technical work, and more importantly, it had a long-term, concrete goal that had to be delivered by the end of the year: flying a high-power sounding rocket.
 There was an objective metric with which to evaluate your performance: placement in a high-power rocketry competition.
 This made it different from other student leadership positions where success and failure were much more open-ended, and different from other academic projects whose timeframes were at most a single semester.
-There were also even longer-term projects that would take several years to come to fruition.
+There were also even longer-term projects that would take several years to come to fruition, which needed to be juggled alongside the shorter-term concerns.

 Despite how educational this experience was for me, due to the nature of the position, only a handful of people will ever get to go through it.
 Given that, I want to share some of my thoughts about it, a few years after the fact.
 Some of this is specific to the particularities of running an engineering student design team, and some of it applies more broadly to managing large teams.